jackyys/ve280/labs/lab4/README.md

 When the game starts, the players list is shuffled and each player is randomly assigned a hero and four cards.
 Please refer to the "Implementation" section for the descriptions of each card and hero.
 Depending on the hero, a player gets several health points (usually 3 or 4).

-During the game, each player takes his/her turn one by one.
+During the game, the players take their turns one by one.
 There are three main phases in a player's turn.

 1. **Drawing phase**